lucask07/open_covg_daq_pcb/README.md

 * (low-voltage to low-voltage) bi-directional (for I2C)
 * (low-voltage to high negative voltage) unidirectional for gate drive of FET switches

+**For gate drive of FET switches:** Use a BJT circuit [level shifter](Negative level shifter: https://electronics.stackexchange.com/questions/305295/negative-level-shifter) (to get 0 V to negative) followed by a [Schmitt-Comparator input inverter](http://www.ti.com/lit/ds/symlink/cd40106b.pdf) where the inverter is powered by 3 V and -6V.

 ### GPIO Expanders
 TBD, let's see how many GPIO we need